danyalahmed/dac-projects-docs/AtfalSpirit/privacy.md

 ### Aim ID and Data Sharing

-Aim ID is collected for member identification, ensuring only members of the Ahmadiyya Association can use the app.
-All user data can be shared with the Ahmadiyya Association upon demand.
+Aim ID is collected for member identification, ensuring only members of the Ahmadiyya Muslim Community can use the app.
+All user data can be shared with the Ahmadiyya Muslim Community upon demand.

 ## Data Retention